image

 Lessons learned documentation

 Document lessons learned from the project control process.
-Identify successful practices and areas for improvement.
-Share these insights across the organisation to enhance future project control efforts.
+Find what worked and what needs improvement.
+Share this information across the organisation to improve project control efforts.

 Benefits of effective project controls